 This page in brief

-This page provides references I used to write the pages on happiness, and thus where to get more information on how to be happy.
+This page provides references I used when writing the pages on happiness.
+They show where to get more information on how to be happy.

-The information on happiness on this website was taken from the following sources.
+The information on happiness on this website (Simple keys to a happier life and What makes people happy) was taken from the following sources.
 These reports generally define happiness as day-to-day happiness, life satisfaction as relating to the whole of life, and wellbeing as encompassing these two terms, plus (perhaps) health and other values, but I have not been strict in my use of these terms.